leeonlee/crowdshop-server/README.md

 	Successful requests will receive HTTP_201_CREATED and no data

 	Unsuccessful requests will receive HTTP_400_BAD_REQUEST along with the form errors {"errors": {"threshold": ["This field is required."], "reward": ["This field is required."], "desc": ["This field is required."], "title": ["This field is required."]}}

+## /claim_task ##
+Allows user to claim a task

+	POST:
+	task_id - id of the task to be claimed

+	Successful requests receive HTTP_200_OK and no data

+	Unsuccessful requests - will get a status of 400 and a key of "errors" which will describe the error Possible errors:
+	Form errors
+	Cannot claim your own task
+	Task already claimed

+## /pay_task ##
+Allows user to report the amount they paid for a task

+	POST:
+	task_id - id of the task to be claimed amount - amount paid

+	Successful requests receive HTTP_200_OK and no data

+	Unsuccessful requests - will get a status of 400 and a key of "errors" which will describe the error Possible errors:
+	Form errors
+	Task cannot be paid for right now (task not in the correct state in workflow) User did not claim the task